Skip to content

 The first to develop active pickup technology was the American brand EMG.

 Although many brands currently sell active pickups, EMG remains the market leader in this type of pickup.
-Used by many guitar brands such as Dean, Epiphone, BC Rich, ESP, Godin, Jackson, Schecter, Cort, Ibanez, or even Fender and Gibson.
+Used by many guitar brands such as ESP, Epiphone, Dean, Jackson, BC Rich, Godin, Ibanez, Schecter, Cort, and even Fender and Gibson.

 Different Finishes on the EMG Active Pickups